American Bicycle Association: USBA, resignation, and bankruptcy

-Geoff Sims, Steve Schaefer, Dave Cook, Rich Mann, and Rod Keeling were former officers; before his ABA position as vice president of marketing, Keeling had had no experience with BMX racing.
+Rod Keeling, before the ABA, had no experience with BMX racing.
 He left the ABA on March 2, 1984, and announced the creation of the United States Bicycling Association on March 23 of that year.
 ABA president Merl Mennenga saw the USBA as a betrayal, and said at a press conference that the rival organization was intended to undermine the ABA.

 The ABA had a dispute with the promoters of the 1981 $10,000 Knott's Berry Farm race because it was scheduled opposite the Grand National in Oklahoma City, Oklahoma.
 The Knott's Berry Farm race, sanctioned by the National Bicycle League, increased animosity between the NBL and the ABA.
 Mennenga attempted to discourage participation in the Knott's Berry race.

-The association reportedly had a boycott list.
-Presenting no evidence, Mennenga thought that the USBA stole ABA membership records to ask ABA racers to join the USBA.
+Mennenga thought that the USBA stole ABA membership records to ask ABA racers to join the USBA.
 A disgruntled spectator filed a false police report that Mennenga had assaulted her.
 He was arrested during an event and later released when the charges were dropped.